afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 > models::SearchGroups get_search_groups()
 Get account's current search groups

-Get account's current search groups (gender and what gender user is looking for)
+(gender and what gender user is looking for)

 ### Parameters